 The Board of Directors believes that the proposed amendment of the Articles of Incorporation is in the best interest of the shareholders and the Company for the reasons stated above.
-Therefore, the Board of Directors unanimously recommends a vote "FOR" approval of this proposal to authorize an increase of the Company's common stock up to 150,000,000 shares.
+Therefore, the Board of Directors unanimously recommends a vote "FOR" approval of this proposal to allow for an amendment of the Company's Articles of Incorporation to increase the number of authorized shares of common stock up to 250,000,000 shares.